MainHackerman/car-db/README.md

 The database files will be provided for the student.

-The program is user friendlyu - everything user needs is printed out.
+The program is user friendly - everything user needs is printed out.

 #### Search capabilities
 - compares keys (categories ex.:  brand, model..) and values entered by user with keys and values in database.